 How to Harvest and Dry Beans

 The last way to harvest shell beans is to pick the beans as dry beans.
 In order to do this, leave the beans on the vine until the pod and the bean is dry and hard.
-Once the beans are dry, they can be stored in a dry, cool place for many months, even years.
+Once the beans are dry, they can be stored in a dry, cool place for many months, or even years.